 While breed variations exist in ear shape and size, from the curled ears of Scottish Folds to the large ears of Orientals, all healthy cats should hold their ears normally when relaxed.
 Temporary flattening is behavioral, not breed-specific.
 If a particular cat seems to have permanently flattened ears, this could indicate ear health issues requiring veterinary attention.

-How can I tell if my cat is playing or actually aggressive when ears are flat?
+How can I tell if my cat is playing or aggressive when ears are flat?

 Context provides the answer.
 During play, cats may momentarily flatten their ears while maintaining a relaxed body posture, making play-chirps, and engaging with toys enthusiastically.
 Their pupils may be dilated but not fixed in a hard stare.
 In contrast, aggressive flattening comes with tense muscles, thrashing tail, hissing, or growling.
 Play behavior should stop when the interaction ends, while true aggression often escalates or persists.